Last Chance to Obtain Portugal Golden Visa and European Passport

 "This programme is an ideal option for those who wish to obtain a European residency and passport while also attaining a valuable investment asset," says Malik.
 "After this programme ends I don't believe there will be another route to EU citizenship, as easy and affordable as the Portugal Golden Visa programme for a very long time."

-Step Global is hosting its last exclusive Portugal Golden Visa small group and one-to-one sessions for three days — May 9, 10, and 11.
+Step Global is hosting its last exclusive Portugal Golden Visa small group and one-to-one sessions for 3 days this month: Tuesday May 9th, Wednesday May 10th, and Thursday May 11th.
 Licensed lawyer and Managing Director, Preeya Malik will be present in-person during these days to welcome and present the Portugal Golden Visa option to UAE residents interested in this rare and limited time opportunity.
 Property purchase opportunities, comprehensive application steps, and current processing times will be discussed in order to properly put a plan in place for your individual migration journey.